 As well, it’s unwise to make important decisions when you’re sleep deprived, yet it’s common for people to do so.
 Most of us have been given the advice to “sleep on it” before making big decisions, and that’s actually practical advice.
 While at rest, our unconscious brains have the ability to process vast amounts of information, making it easier to come up with creative, practical, and innovative solutions when we’re awake.
-However, a sleep deprived brain can miss possible options and better alternatives and lead to poor choices.
+However, a sleep-deprived brain can miss possible options and better alternatives and lead to poor choices.

 2. Learning and Memory Difficulties

 A tired brain that can’t focus also has difficulty picking up and retaining new information.
 It’s important for children to sleep well on school nights for a good reason: a rested brain is more active and able to learn new material efficiently.
 It can also more easily recall information that was previously absorbed.
 Adults should get adequate sleep for the same reasons.
 Trying to attempt a new project, learn new processes at your job, or train at different tasks will be an uphill battle if you haven’t gotten enough sleep.

 Don’t count on being able to quickly recall new information without getting enough rest the night beforehand.
 Sleep is essential to make information stick with our brains and become committed to memory.
 Three things must happen for the brain to create a memory: learning or experiencing new information, that information becoming consolidated in the brain, and the memory being recalled in the future.
 The consolidation happens when we are asleep, and without it, we tend to remember less while we’re awake.

 3. Physical Effects On The Body

 Go without several nights of rest, and you’ll likely notice several adverse effects: you may be more clumsy, accident-prone, or even have some aches that you didn’t have before.
-This is because each of the essential different stages of sleep truly are a form of restoration for the body, and when you don’t get enough of it you’re literally hurting yourself.
+This is because each of the crucial different stages of sleep indeed is a form of restoration for the body, and when you don’t get enough of it you’re hurting yourself.